 132 How to Weld a Cast Iron Marine Engine

 Muggy Weld customer Scott Yeges recently pulled this cast iron marine engine from a scrapyard and noticed the starter mount was broken at the corner.
 Unfortunately, this is a common occurrence.
-Whether the engine is mismounted or it’s simply knocked over and the mounting brackets damaged, Muggy Weld employees frequently receive calls asking how to repair damaged starter mount brackets.
+Whether the marine engine is mismounted or it’s simply knocked over and the mounting brackets damaged, Muggy Weld employees frequently receive calls asking how to repair damaged marine starter mount brackets.
 Thanks to Scott, we can now share his story for our customers’ benefit.

-In this video you’ll see the videos Scott shared of his welding process, and this is Scott’s accompanying narrative.
+In this video you’ll see the videos Scott shared of his marine welding process, and this is Scott’s accompanying narrative.

 I used a 40 year old Sears and Roebuck buzzbox without any problems.
 I preheated the engine a little prior to welding.